Soccer-Kane and Alli strike twice as Tottenham crush Watford

 WATFORD 1 TOTTENHAM HOTSPUR 4

-LONDON, Jan 1 (Reuters) - Tottenham Hotspur steamed into the top four with Harry Kane marking his 100th Premier League appearance with a double in a 4-1 thrashing of Watford on Sunday.
+LONDON, Jan 1 (Reuters) - Tottenham Hotspur steamed into the top four as Harry Kane marked his 100th Premier League appearance with a double in a 4-1 thrashing of a woeful Watford on Sunday.

 Kane pounced in the 27th and 33rd minutes, both from Kieran Trippier assists, and Dele Alli also struck twice for the visitors with goals either side of halftime as Watford were punished for slack defending.